Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_workspace_python.png
     :width: 600

-The python prompt provides an interactive mean to treat the data.
-Consult the Python documentation for more informations.
+The Python console provides an interactive mean to inspect/manage your data.
+Consult the Python documentation for more information.